U.S. Cultures and Communities and International Perspectives

 9. Courses appearing on both lists.

-10. Double-major and double-degree programs.
+10. Multiple-major and multiple-degree programs.

 11. Pass not-pass credits.